eino808/digits/index.md

 <img src="doc/listcontacts.png">

-You click the "Edit" link to go to the Edit Stuff page, shown next.
+You click the "Edit" link to go to the Edit Contact page, shown next.

 #### Edit Contact page